miestrode/bell/README.md

 ---

-*If you are looking for a page explaining the motivation behind this project, please go to [this](/WHY.md) page.*

 # Hello, Bell!
 Bell is a programming language that compiles down to datapacks (MCfunction).
 It offers a rich user experience which is supported by it's advanced and user-friendly compiler, and it's high level features.